jfcloutier/karma_system/README.md

 * [Karma World](https://github.com/jfcloutier/karma_world) - Elixir code implementing a virtual, simulation environment - to accelerate the development of Agency
 * Karma Observer - TBD - Code providing an outsider's view on the robot's cognition
 * Karma Analyst - TBD - Code facilitating analysis of data gathered from running the robot

-The objective of this project is to explore *one* way to implemnt artificial agency.

-It asks the question: What does it take, at a minimum, for an autonomous robot to learn to survive in a world it knows initially almost nothing about?

-If successful, the software will animate an autonomous rover that can learn, on its own and starting with minimal a priori knowledge, how to survivably engage its environment by progressively making sense of it and discovering its affordances.

-Though it implements a computational model of embodied cognition -software running on mobile hardware-, this effort must not be construed as supporting the view that cognition in *living* beings is computational.
-I don't believe it is.